PseudoDevs/IamGhost/abmd8.md

-Last updated: 2024-04-07 19:49:10
+Last updated: 2024-04-07 19:49:43
-Random Quote: Hey, nice shirt, Ted.
-Is it yesterday already? - Lily Aldrin
+Random Quote: There's no such thing as a bad idea, Morty.
+It's about execution. - Rick Sanchez